 SENIORS.
 Seniors win big with Obamacare.
 Your exisiting Medicare benefits and ability to choose your own doctor will be preserved.
 238,362 received average rebate of $596 on prescription drugs.
 By 2020, the so-called ‘donut hole’ prescription drug coverage gap will be closed.
 Medicare will be strengthened and the Medicare Trust Fund will be extended as a result of cutting waste, fraud and abuse in the current system.

-LATINO COMMUNITY.
-32% of Latinos were uninsured in 2009 - higher than any other racial or ethnic group and half did not have a regular doctor.
-The ACA will help reduce these health care disparities and help deliver affordable quality coverage to as many as 9 million currently uninsured, eligible Latinos.
-It is also important to note that without adequate access to Medicaid, the uninsured numbers of Latinos would jump substantially past the current rate of 32 percent.
+FILIPINO COMMUNITY.
+32% of Filipinos were uninsured in 2009 – higher than any other racial or ethnic group and half did not have a regular doctor.
+The ACA will help reduce these health care disparities and help deliver affordable quality coverage to as many as 9 million currently uninsured, eligible Filipinos.
+It is also important to note that without adequate access to Medicaid, the uninsured numbers of Filipinos would jump substantially past the current rate of 32 percent.

 SMALL BUSINESS.
 Small businesses get tax credits for covering employees.
 Obamacare will help small businesses that often lack the purchasing power that larger employees have to cover their employees.
 The total value of tax credits available to eligible small businesses for 2011 is more than $15.4 billion, an average of $800 per worker.
 The ability to shop for insurance in a state exchange will also significantly help small businesses with under 100 employees.